Dielee/volvo2mqtt/README.md

 This component establishes a connection between the newer AAOS Volvo cars and Home Assistant via MQTT.<br>
 Maybe this component works also with other Volvo cars.
 Please try out the native Volvo [integration](https://www.home-assistant.io/integrations/volvooncall/) before using this component!
 If the native component doesn't work for your car, try this mqtt bridge.

+## Confirmed working with
+-  Volvo XC40 BEV (2023)

+Please let me know if your car works with this addon so i can expand the list!

 ## Setup

 Just install this addon with the following command.